-5. Clinical Coordinator of the Nurse Practitioner Program
+FNP Track Program Director/Coordinator (Clinical Coordinator of the Family Nurse Practitioner Program)

-The clinical coordinator of the NP program option oversees the program requirements for the NP graduate nursing student.
-The NP Coordinator provides leadership to the entire process from needs forecasting, budgeting, curriculum development, the affiliation process, sequencing the student experience(s), student placement, site evaluation and follow up.
-The NP Coordinator is responsible, in conjunction with the faculty, for matching the needs of students, preceptors, and instructors to agencies to assure appropriate clinical experiences.
+The FNP Track Program Director or the Clinical Coordinator of the FNP Program oversees the program requirements for the FNP graduate nursing students.
+The FNP Track Program Coordinator provides leadership to the entire process from needs forecasting, budgeting, curriculum development, the affiliation process, sequencing the student experience(s), student placement, site evaluation and follow up.
+The FNP Track Program Coordinator is responsible, in conjunction with the faculty, for matching the needs of students, preceptors, and instructors to agencies to ensure appropriate clinical experiences.

-The NP Coordinator is responsible for complex communication and problem solving to maintain positive working relationships with a variety of individuals, schools, and organizations, both within the university system and independent of it.
-The NP Coordinator operates from a solid understanding of nursing education and practice, combined with knowledge of the organizational practice environments.
+The FNP Track Program Coordinator is responsible for complex communication and problem solving to maintain positive working relationships with a variety of individuals, schools, and organizations, both within the university system and independent of it.
+The FNP Track Program Coordinator operates from a solid understanding of nursing education and practice, combined with knowledge of the organizational practice environments.
 The incumbent will function as a representative of the university charged with cultivating and maintaining numerous relationships critical to the success of the nursing school.